-4. Out-patient instruction by the Honorary Staff of the Obstetric Hospitals.
-Each sub-group will attend once weekly the Pre-natal Department and instruction is given in:
+(4) Outpatient instruction by the Honorary Staff of the hospitals.
+Each sub-group will attend once weekly (i) the Pre-natal Department and (ii) the Gynaecological Out-patients' Department.

+Instruction is given in:
-(a) Pre-natal diagnosis-abdominal palpation, auscultation, vaginal examination, rectal examination, estimation of disproportion.

-(b) Pre-natal treatment: Pre-natal methods used in the rectification of abnormal presentations and positions.

-- (c) Mechanisms in the various presentations and positions. - (d) Post-natal pelvic examination. - (e) Prophylaxis and management of abnormalities arising in the pre-natal period. - 5.
-Labour Ward instruction by the Honorary Staff of the Obstetric Hospitals.
-Each sub-group will receive one session per week in the Labour Ward.
+- (i) Pre-Natal Department - (a) Pre-natal diagnosis-abdominal palpation, auscultation, vaginal examination, rectal examination, estimation of disproportion. - (b) Pre-natal treatment: Pre-natal methods used in the rectification of abnormal presentations and positions. - (c) Mechanisms in the various presentations and positions. - (d) Post-natal pelvic examination. - (e) Prophylaxis and management of abnormalities arising in the pre-natal period. - (ii) Gynaecological Out-patients' Department - (a) The correlation of symptoms with physical signs. - (b) Assessment of the need for in-patients as distinct from out-patient management. - (c) The out-patient management of common gynaecological disorders such as vaginal discharge and dysfunctional uterine haemorrhage. - (d) Prevention and early detection of carcinoma of the cervix. - (5) Labour ward instruction by the Honorary Staff of the obstetric hospitals.
+Each sub-group will receive one session per week in the labour ward.
 Instruction during these sessions will be in analgesia, the management of normal labour, the prevention and the management of complications of labour.